 Day 1: San Francisco to Half Moon Bay (35 miles)

-Start your journey crossing the Golden Gate Bridge — an iconic beginning to an epic ride.
-Head south along Highway 1 through the rolling hills of Pacifica and arrive in the charming seaside town of Half Moon Bay.
-The riding is moderate with some coastal hills, and the views of the Pacific are spectacular from the start.
+Kick off your epic cycling journey with an iconic start: crossing the majestic Golden Gate Bridge.
+From there, you'll head south along Highway 1, winding through the picturesque rolling hills of Pacifica before arriving in the charming seaside town of Half Moon Bay.
+The riding on this first day is generally moderate, featuring some enjoyable coastal hills, and the panoramic views of the Pacific Ocean are nothing short of spectacular right from the very beginning.

 Day 2: Half Moon Bay to Santa Cruz (50 miles)